Sending-Network/sendingnetwork-ios-demo/README.md

 1. Configure the company's domain in SDNSDK:

 ```
 static  NSString * **const** sdnDemoBaseUrl = @"https://XXX";
 ```

+You can also use this : https://portal0101.sending.network

+static  NSString * **const** sdnDemoBaseUrl = @"https://portal0101.sending.network"

 2. Use the local path to reference $sdnSDKVersionSpec = { :path => '../sendingnetwork-ios/SDNSDK.podspec'}